nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Task Commands
 ### Adding a Task : `addtask`

+Adds a Task to the Task list.

+Format: `addtask tdesc/TASK_DESCRIPTION td/TASK_DEADLINE`

+* Both task fields `TASK_DESCRIPTION` and `TASK_DEADLINE` must be present.
+* `TASK_DEADLINE` follows the **YYYY-MM-DD** format.

+Examples:
+* `addtask tdesc/Finish Homework td/2022-10-27` creates a Task with the description `Finish Homework` and deadline set to `2022-10-27`

 --------------------------------------------------------------------------------------------------------------------
 ### Deleting a Task : `deltask`

+Deletes a Task at the specified index from the Task list.

+Format: `deltask INDEX`

+* `INDEX` is a positive integer from 1, 2, ...

+Examples:
+* `deltask 1` deletes the Task at index 1 of the Task list.
+* If the Task list has only 4 elements, `deltask 5` would return an error message of `The task index provided is invalid`.

 --------------------------------------------------------------------------------------------------------------------
 ### Finding a Task : `findtask`